samfrjn11/s3s-assets-api-docs/source/index.html.md

 --------- | ----------- | -----------
 ASSET | The asset you wish to access | Yes
 ID | The Server reference number for an appliance to retrieve.
-This is either the asset ID or a BTO specific serial number. | No page | If no ID is provided, you can use the `page` parameter to browser through different pages. | No page_size | If no ID is provided, you can use the `page_size` parameter to change the amount of resources per page.<br>`Default: 15`<br>`Max: 50` | No
+This is either the asset ID or a BTO specific serial number. | No page | If no ID is provided, you can use the `page` parameter to browse through different pages. | No page_size | If no ID is provided, you can use the `page_size` parameter to change the amount of resources per page.<br>`Default: 15`<br>`Max: 50` | No

 <aside class="notice">